p10tyr/thepihut3dxmastree-examples/README.md

 # Contributing

 Please consider contributing new examples into this repository.
-Provide some full credits if you found code else where and some basic description
+Provide some full credits if you found code else where and some basic description.
+- You can create an issue and label it `more-examples`
+- Fork the repository and add your own code and merge back here

+Visit the Wiki (https://github.com/ppumkin/thepihut3dxmastree-examples/wiki) to find more-examples

 # Setup